Part ofCan't Reach Claude Error: Every Fix That Actually Works

 Skip the browser: authenticate with an API key

-When OAuth keeps failing — or you're on a headless server or SSH session where no browser can open the callback — bypass the handshake completely.
+When the Claude OAuth error status 500 keeps failing — or you're on a headless server or SSH session where no browser can open the callback — bypass the handshake completely.
 Set the ANTHROPIC_API_KEY environment variable and Claude Code authenticates with that key instead of the browser flow, so the 500 never gets a chance to fire.
 Generate a key in the Anthropic Console, export it in your shell, and relaunch.

 This is also the reliable path when you simply can't wait out an incident.
 It does change your billing surface, though: an API key draws on pay-as-you-go API credits rather than your subscription seat, so heavy users should compare that against a plan.
 Our Claude Max guide covers where the subscription tiers make more sense than metered API usage for daily Claude Code work.